shraiysh/GoTorrent/piece/README.md

 # ```package piece```
-This package defines a class that tells us which block of a piece is being requested nd which block is received .
+This package defines a class that tells us which block of a piece is being requested and which block is received .